iglpdc/dmrg101/README.md

 installed and an internet connection to download some extra packages used by `dmrg101`.
 Both Python and all the rest of the packages used by `dmrg101` are avaliable for free from the Internet.
-Find the details under the **Install** section
+Find the details under the **Install** section.

-`dmrg101` will run and install in any operating system (Windows, Linux, Mac,...).
+`dmrg101` will run and install in any operating system (Windows, Linux, Mac,...)
 The packages installed by `dmrg101` are installed in an isolated enviroment, so they won't mess up with other versions that you have previously installed in your machine.

 Install
 -------

-See the INSTALL file
+See the INSTALL file.